unicode-org/message-format-wg/spec/formatting.md

    Implementations SHOULD use an implementation-defined _namesapce_ for any additional arguments exposed to users as _options_.

-   An implementations MAY define its own functions or allow custom functions to be defined by users.
+An implementation MAY define its own functions.
+An implementation MAY allow custom functions to be defined by users.
    Function access to the _formatting context_ SHOULD be minimal and read-only, and execution time SHOULD be limited.
    Implementation-defined _functions_ SHOULD use an implementation-defined _namespace_.